Chita Republic: Revolution in Chita

 Initially, railway workers in Chita reacted to Bloody Sunday with a one-day walkout.
 In late January, there was a three-day strike by the railway workers over late wages.
 In July, agitation by the RSDLP led to a group of 20 craftsmen presenting demands to local authorities.
 Negotiations devolved into strikes from July 25 and 26.
 Workshops were closed on the 27th, and on the 28th, workers came up with 33 new demands, including a demand for an eight-hour work day.
 It is noted that speeches by local Social-Democratic leaders received up to 2,000 listeners from the striking workers.
-These strikes spread along the Trans-Siberian Railway to cities like Irkutsk, Innokenty, Zima and Verkhneudinsk.
+These strikes spread along the Trans-Siberian Railway to cities like Irkutsk, Zima and Verkhneudinsk.
 In September, Chita Social Democrats convened a congress of Transbaikal activists, with 18 delegates representing railway workers from the region, as well as from shop and depot workers in Chita, and 5 RSDLP representatives.
 In the wake of the general strike of October 1905, Transbaikal railway telegraph employees voiced their demands, including radical land reform.
 Later, Chita railway engineers tried to create a national congress of workers based on their local "union of engineers".
 Chita organizers built a separate union for shop and depot workers.
 By December, the Chita Republic encompassed most of the major stations, and in January 3–6, 1906, 2,500 workers were organized under the local union at twelve stations and were represented by 37 representatives.

 On November 16, 1905, around 4,000 workers rallied under the RSDLP to create a republic fighting against the autocracy of the Russian government.
 Anton Kostiushko-Voliuzhanich headed the "Soviet of Soldiers' and Cossacks' Deputies" on 22 November.
 Railway workers proclaimed an eight-hour workday.
 To prevent fighting along the railway, the revolutionaries formed the "Joint Committee of Railway Workers and Service Personnel".
 A railway congress was called in mid-December in Irkutsk, resolving on revolutionary self-government in Chita (but not for the takeover of the Trans-Siberian Railway).
 On December 18, a mass rally called for the convening of the Congress of Delegates of Transbaikalia, an organization comprising the Chita Municipal Duma and the representatives from local unions and political parties.
 On December 21, the congress, chaired by mayor of Chita Sergei Kirillovich Sheshmintev, agreed on self-government for the city of Chita with universal elections.
 Sanctioned by Governor-General Kholshchelvnikov, the Chita Post and Telegraph Office came under the jurisdiction of an elected committee.

 The "Joint Committee of Railway Workers and Service Personnel" extended the Chita Republic's power through much of the surrounding Transbaikal region.
 Workers under it exercised heavy control over the local railroads.
 The local military governor-general, I. V. Kholshchelvnikov, complied with the demands of the revolutionaries, and so was not removed.
 He was later tried through court-martial.
 The workers and soldiers of Chita who controlled the railroads were so well-armed, the local Siberian units passing through the city did not wish to fight them.